marcoaam/CV/README.md

 I am a fast learning, goal oriented Developer that loves technology, likes to innovate and exceed expectations.

-I currently work at [CompareTheMarket.com] as a Senior Software Engineer.
+I currently work at [Beaglestreet.com] (part of BGL Group) as a Senior Software Engineer.
 My passion is in constant learning and breaking down complex problems to solve them using the simplest but most elegant solution possible.

 My ideal workplace is a highly collaborative small team environment on which I can learn, develop further, share my skills and put them to good use.